Shonan Junai Gumi: Oni-Baku and friends

-Tsukai, a former member of Enoshima Yonchuu Junior High's "Shitennou" (Four Heavenly Kings), later joins the Oni-Baku after transferring to Tsujidou High.
+A former member of Enoshima Yonchuu Junior High's "Shitennou" (Four Heavenly Kings), later joins the Oni-Baku after transferring to Tsujidou High.
 As Kunito Nakajo's kohai, he possesses unique insights within the group.
-A skilled but not elite fighter, he consistently triumphs against tough opponents.
+He is a skilled, though not elite, fighter who consistently triumphs against tough opponents.
 His relationship with Yui Itou evolves from a one-sided crush to a committed romance.
 In GTO, Saejima reveals Tsukai married Itou and had a child while maintaining his biker lifestyle, as seen in GTO: 14 Days in Shonan where he continues riding alongside Katsuyuki despite joining an athletic club.